aws/aws-application-networking-k8s/docs/guides/environment.md

 **Default:** *Inferred from IMDS metadata*

-When running the AWS VPC Lattice Gateway API Controller outside the Kubernetes Cluster, this specifies the AWS Region of VPC Lattice Service endpoint.
+When running the Amazon VPC Lattice Gateway API Controller outside the Kubernetes Cluster, this specifies the AWS Region of VPC Lattice Service endpoint.
 This needs to be specified if IMDS is not available.

 ---